KN-86 Inspiration Set

 KN-86 visual identity brief (Batch 2 synthesis)

 Section titled “KN-86 visual identity brief (Batch 2 synthesis)”Distilled from the five hardware / aesthetic references.
 Not a spec — a directional brief for the visual identity, color story, form factor, typography, and data-density discipline KN-86 should ship behind.
-Where a value is already canonical (per CLAUDE.md’s Canonical Hardware Specification), the brief reinforces rather than restates.
+Where a value is already canonical (per the Canonical Hardware Specification), the brief reinforces rather than restates.

 Screen aspect ratio and layout proportions